klihelp/tumblr-boilerplate/README.md

 tumblr-boilerplate
 ==================

 A clean starter theme to build yours.
 This boilerplate is designed so it becomes easy to create a new working theme for a Tumblr blog.
+Open an issue for support.

 # Getting started